chetanxpatil/livnium.core/README.md

 - **Python**: 3.7+
 - **Core Dependencies**: `numpy`
-- **Optional**: For faster performance, `numba` (JIT compilation)
+- **Optional**: `numba` for JIT compilation

 ---

 ## 📄 License

-This project is licensed under the **Livnium License v1.1 (Fortress Grade)** - a proprietary research license.
+This project is licensed under the **LIVNIUM License (MIT + Commons Clause)** - Source Available, Non-Commercial.

-### Quick Summary
-- ✅ **Permitted**: Personal, non-commercial, research, and educational use
+- ✅ **Permitted**: Personal, non-commercial, research, and educational use; contributions (with credit)
-- ❌ **Prohibited**: Commercial use, redistribution, derivative works, AI training, public hosting, reverse engineering
+- ❌ **Prohibited**: Commercial use, selling, hosting as a service, redistribution without permission
 - 🔒 **Commercial Rights**: Reserved exclusively by the Owner
-- 🛡️ **Fortress Grade**: Includes protections against AI model training, data extraction, and public hosting

 For full license terms, see [LICENSE](LICENSE) or [LICENSE.md](LICENSE.md).

-**For commercial licensing inquiries**, please contact: chetan12patil@gmail.com
+**For commercial licensing inquiries**: chetan12patil@gmail.com

 ---

 ## 🤝 Contributing

-This is a research project.
-Contributions are welcome for:
+Contributions are welcome for bug fixes, documentation improvements, and research discussions.
-- Bug fixes
-- Documentation improvements
-- Research discussions

-**Note**: All contributions become the exclusive property of the Owner per the License terms.
+**Note**: All contributions become part of the Livnium project per the License terms.

 ---